 A Scottish historian believes that St Patrick, Ireland's patron saint was born in West Dunbartonshire, Scotland.
-Up to now, it has always been reported that Ireland's patron saint was from Wales.
+Up to now, it has always been presumed that Ireland's patron saint was from Wales.

-However, Billy Scobie, whose research was the catalyst for an ecumenical service on the Rock to mark the Feast of St Andrew of Scotland last year, says a clue may lie in the heraldry of the Earldom of Lennox, according to The Dumbarton Reporter.
+However, Billy Scobie, whose research was the catalyst for an ecumenical service on the Rock to mark the Feast of St Andrew of Scotland in 2012, says a clue may lie in the heraldry of the Earldom of Lennox, according to The Dumbarton Reporter.

 He said that the flag of St Patrick includes the central aspect of the Lennox Arms – a red saltire, a diagonal or St Andrew's-type cross, on a white background, which was adopted by the Earls of Lennox around the 12th or 13th century.

-In November of last year, church and civic representatives gathered on the site of an ancient chapel dedicated to St Patrick to celebrate the life of St Andrew, Scotland's patron saint.
+In November 2012 church and civic representatives gathered on the site of an ancient chapel dedicated to St Patrick to celebrate the life of St Andrew, Scotland's patron saint.

 Scobie, who is the author of the novel 'Upon This Rock,' said the Rock is the oldest recorded fortified site in Britain and that "this has perhaps overshadowed the fact that it has also, since very early times, been a focus of Christian worship."